mvaudel/onyase/docs/engine/engine.md

 **Performance**

 Onysase is mainly based on functions written for [PeptideShaker](https://github.com/compomics/peptide-shaker), wich is a different use case.
 They are therefore not optimized for database searches.
 I will try to improve the performance as time goes.

+**Troubleshooting**

+   * Make sure that you have Java installed.
+The latest version of Java can be found [here](http://java.sun.com/javase/downloads/index.jsp).
+You only need the JRE version and not the JDK version to run the tool.
+[64 bit is always recommended on 64 bits machines.](#32-bit-vs-64-bit)

+   * Try to run our [example](example.md) to see if the problem comes from the files or the tool.

+   * If you are using a custom sequence database, please refer to our [database help](https://github.com/compomics/searchgui/wiki/DatabaseHelp) for supported formats.

+   * If you are encountering memory issues, you can provide more memory to the tool using the `-Xmx<memory>` option in the Java command line.

+   * For more java troubleshooting, see the [compomics-utilities help page](https://github.com/compomics/compomics-utilities/wiki/JavaTroubleShooting).

+   * Don't hesitate to open an [issue](https://github.com/mvaudel/onyase/issues).

 **Disclaimer**